-A solo 401k is specifically designed for self-employed people to save for retirement.
+A Solo 401(k) is specifically designed for self-employed people to save for retirement.
 It’s got some significant perks compared to other self-employed retirement plans.
-One benefit is that solo 401k contribution limits are generally higher – potentially up to $58,000 in 2021, with an additional catch-up contribution of $6,500 if you’re 50 or older.
+One benefit is that Solo 401(k) contribution limits are generally higher.

 Employer contribution: As the employer, you can make profit-sharing contributions of up to 25% of your self-employment income.
 This amount is your business net profit minus half of your self-employment tax and the employer plan contributions you make for yourself (and your spouse if applicable).

 If you’re married and your spouse draws income from your business, they can be covered by your Solo 401(k) – this is the only kind of employee covered.

 The limit on compensation that can be factored into your tax year contribution is $305,000 in 2022 and $330,000 in 2023.

 One thing to keep in mind, employee Solo 401(k) limits apply across all 401(k) plans.
 This is important if you’re side hustling on top of your full-time day job and making contributions to your 401(k).
 Contributions apply by person, not by each individual plan.